All VPNs are not created equal. Different VPNs serve different purposes, and needs differ from country to country.

 An affordable service that skimps on absolutely nothing.

 - Pros: strong speeds, security, special double VPN, sturdy no-logging strategy, 6 simultaneous connections, platform-spanning apps, suitably priced

 - VPNpro rating: 9.5

-NordVPN shows why the VPN game is called a “trust industry”.
-When you pay (the very cheap) prices for Nord, you pay for peace of mind.
+NordVPN shows why the VPN game is called a “trust industry.”
+When you pay (the very cheap) prices for NordVPN, you pay for peace of mind.

 With data encryption at 256-bit backed by a 2048-bit handshake and accompanied by a double VPN feature (as well as Onion over VPN), NordVPN uses its Panama registration to ensure users’ movements remain anonymous with no logging of their data.

-Of their 5000+ servers, you can see which servers serve what special function; anti-DDOS capabilities, P2P-enabling, dedicated IP, and such.
+Of their 5700+ servers, you can see which ones support P2P, dedicated IP, and such.

-With these features and prices (starting at barely three dollars a month), you’d forgive NordVPN for some shortcomings, too; but thankfully, you’d strain to find even one.
+With these features and prices (starting at $3.49/month), you’d forgive NordVPN for some shortcomings, too; but thankfully, you’d strain to find even one.
 Ultimately, however, there’s a subjectivity involved in its utility for Romania specifically, which keeps it off the top spot for best VPN for Romania.